 The thing about ethical non-monogamy that we could all do with learning is this:

 Thriving, healthy relationships require complete honesty, open communication, recognition that one person can never meet all of our needs, respect – and ideally, a hefty old dose of humour thrown in to sweeten the deal.

 And finally, whatever love looks like to you – that love is valid.

 So, what do you think?
 Would you like to give an open relationship a try?

-Asa Baav is founder of Tailor Matched, dating for the wild at heart.
-If sexual compatibility is important to you, join the matchmaking community today for free, by creating your introductory profile here.
+Asa Baav is the founder of Tailor Matched, dating for the wild at heart.
+If sexual compatibility is important to you, join the matchmaking community today for free by creating your introductory profile here.